537931/matting/README.md

 <img style="margin-left: 100px;" width="700" src="after.png" />
 </left>

 <p>It is an easy math to figure out the border width in inches (or millimeters), but the border must be added in a software.
 Thus you must convert inches to pixels depending on the picture dimensions.
 This is not a rocket science as well, but takes slightly longer.
 If you are preparing a number of pictures of different size, the repeating calculations may become annoying.
-I automated the calculation with an <a href="matting/print_border.xlsx" target="_blank">Excel spreadsheet</a>.
+I automated the calculation with an <a href="print_border.xlsx">Excel spreadsheet</a>.
 The cells in the sheet are self-explanatory, but perhaps it is too much information there.
 I put there everything in case if I need to do some troubleshooting.
 You may disregard most of that data.
 All you need is column B.</p>

 <left>
 <img style="margin-left: 100px;" width="200" src="excel.png" />